sreid8/EasyEventBusLib/readme.md

 **EasyEventBusLib was designed to prevent the need to write annoying event notification code without relying on extremely complex event libaries that have features you'll never use**

-### Build
+### Documentation
+Eventually, I'll get around to writing some wiki content.
+But until then, the javadocs in the code aren't half bad and I reference them when I need to look at how something works.
+They're rather detailed and get into how to use things like the Event Listener Notification Methods.

+### Use in your code

 Binary builds might be provided sometime in the future.
 At this point, only source is provided.
-Requires Java 1.7+
+Requires Java 1.7+ Though with minor modifictions, it could easily get brought down to 1.6 or possibly even 1.5.

 ```sh
 git clone https://github.com/sreid8/easyeventbuslib